Regulations for Processing Poultry for Sale in NYS

 USDA Processing Facility

 I'm going to mention USDA facilities because they offer the greatest flexibility in terms of sales options.
 There are no restrictions around who you can sell to if you process through these facilities.
-However, I'm not familiar with the existence of one of these facilities Upstate at the time this article was written.
+However, at the time this article was updated (2/19/26) I'm not familiar with the existence of a facility in Upstate NY that will process small numbers of birds under USDA inspection.
+There is one larger facility on the Eastern side of the state, but they require a large number of birds to reach their processing minimums.

 For further reading to explore 1,000 bird processing, food safety, and labeling regulations, check out the Cornell Small Farms' On-Farm Poultry Slaughter Guidelines: https://smallfarms.cornell.edu/resources/guides/on-farm-poultry-slaughter-guidelines/